-- 1) Determine how RFM CoC may be harmonized with other internationally recognized and Global Sustainable Seafood Initiative (GSSI) aligned CoC standards. - 2) Develop a joint CoC with Iceland that contains a multi-site component. - 3) Update to the RFM Quality Management System (QMS) Procedure pertaining to the CoC.
+- 1) Determine how RFM CoC may be harmonized with other internationally recognized and Global Sustainable Seafood Initiative (GSSI) aligned CoC standards. - 2) Market use of the joint CoC with Iceland that contains a multi-site component. - 3) Update to the RFM Quality Management System (QMS) Procedure pertaining to the CoC.